cefleet/cefleet-teaching-notes/Programming-102/1-lists.md

     only_son = my_children[2]
     print(only_son) #Mark
 ## Exercises
-1. Create a program that has a list of at least 3 of your favorited foods in order and assign that list to a variable named "favorite_foods".
+1. Create a program that has a list of at least 3 of your favorite foods in order and assign that list to a variable named "favorite_foods".
     - print out the value of your favorite food by accessing by it's index.
     - print out the last item on the list as well.